boldflight/BibleConverter/test_EPUB/output/josh.md

 [40] The Merarite clans (the remaining Levites) were allotted twelve cities.
 [41] The Levites received within the land owned by the Israelites forty-eight cities in all and their grazing areas.
 [42] Each of these cities had grazing areas around it; they were alike in this regard.
-[43] So the Lord gave Israel all the land he had solemnly promised to their ancestors, and they conquered it and lived in it.
+[43] So the **Lord** gave Israel all the land he had solemnly promised to their ancestors, and they conquered it and lived in it.
-[44] The Lord made them secure, in fulfillment of all he had solemnly promised their ancestors.
+[44] The **Lord** made them secure, in fulfillment of all he had solemnly promised their ancestors.
 None of their enemies could resist them.
-The Lord handed all their enemies over to them.
+The **Lord** handed all their enemies over to them.
-[45] Not one of the Lord’s faithful promises to the family of Israel was left unfulfilled; every one was realized.
+[45] Not one of the **Lord**’s faithful promises to the family of Israel was left unfulfilled; every one was realized.

 ## Chapter 22